 In terms of specifications, the Aries Gold Dreadnought actually edges out the Seiko Samurai.
 Both have essentially the same movement (the NH35 is the commercial variant of the Seiko 4R movement, which is found in the Seiko Samurai series), 200 m of water-resistance, and lume.
 However, the Dreadnought uses sapphire crystal, which is significantly more scratch-resistant than the Hardlex found on the Samurai.

 However, the Dreadnought trumps the Samurai in value.
-The Dreadnought is less than half the price of the Samurai, yet arguably has better specifications.
+The Dreadnought is almost half the price of the Samurai, yet arguably has better specifications.
 If you simply don’t have the ~S$500 budget for the Samurai, the Dreadnought is a great alternative at a substantially lower price point.

 Conclusion – so the Aries Gold Dreadnought “shiok” or not?